Dye & Bleach House Community Gallery

 Each show in the Dye & Bleach House Community Gallery will be on view for the duration of 4 to 8-weeks.
 Artists are chosen by EC-CHAP and curated to pair with the work of other artists or groups of artists whose work complements one another.
 We welcome submissions by students or community groups and encourage everyone to visit the gallery.
 We hope for this Community Gallery will bring awareness to the talent within our regional communities.

-If you are interested in learning more about the Dye & Bleach House Gallery, and opportunities to display your work, please contact us.
-Email: info@ec-chap.org or call: 518-791-9474.
+If you are interested in learning more about the Dye & Bleach House Gallery, and opportunities to display your work, please contact Gallery Director, Kathleen Zimmerman.
+Email: kathleenz@ec-chap.org.
 The Dye & Bleach House Community Gallery is located at The Mill Works, 156 River Road, Willington, CT.